Dzungar Khanate: Culture

 The Oirats converted to Tibetan Buddhism in 1615.

 Oirat society was similar to other nomadic societies.
 It was heavily dependent on animal husbandry but also practiced limited agriculture.
-After the conquest of the Yarkent Khanate in 1680, they used people from the Tarim Basin as slave labour to cultivate land in Dzungaria.
+After the conquest of the Yarkent Khanate in 1680, they used people from the Tarim Basin (taranchi) as slave labour to cultivate land in Dzungaria.
 The Dzungar economy and industry was fairly complex for a nomadic society.
 They had iron, copper, and silver mines producing raw ore, which the Dzungars made into weapons and shields, including even firearms, bullets, and other utensils.
 The Dzungars were able to indigenously manufacture firearms to a degree that was unique in Central Asia at the time.
 In 1762, the Qing army discovered four large Dzungar bronze cannons, eight "soaring" cannons, and 10,000 shells.

 In 1640, the Oirats created an Oirat Mongol Legal Code which regulated the tribes and gave support to the Gelug Yellow Hat sect.
 Erdeni Batur assisted Zaya Pandita in creating the Clear Script.